Welcome From Head of School

 What our founder, Frederick Gunn, cared about, and what we continue to emphasize today through our programs, people and place, is you developing your character such that you are ready to put it to work in the world as an active citizen.

 Peter came to FGS from The Lawrenceville School, in Lawrenceville, New Jersey, where he served as a master of history and interdisciplinary studies, housemaster, department chair, and coach.
 He led the redesign of the Interdisciplinary Program’s curriculum, seeking different ways to instruct, encourage and inspire students to learn and communicate.
 Peter was also the director of the Humanities Program, coached squash and tennis and held Lawrenceville’s Shutt Faculty chair for four years.
-Prior to his eight year tenure at The Lawrenceville School, he had a career as an investment banking and venture capital analyst.
+Prior to his nine year tenure at The Lawrenceville School, he worked as a venture capital analyst with East River Ventures LLC, an investment banking analyst with Harris Williams & Co., worked for the Fellowship of Christians in Universities and Schools.

-Peter is a board member of the Connecticut Association of Independent Schools, the Parents League of New York, and Washington Montessori School.
-He is also a member of The Headmasters Association and the Executive Committee for the North American Boarding School Initiative started by The Association of Boarding Schools (TABS), a committee of national school leaders charged with developing the association’s advocacy for the enduring value of boarding school education.
-Peter is actively engaged in the study and development of character education and has presented frequently on its importance in the moral formation of students, their long-term success and engagement in civic life.
+Peter served as the Vice Chair of the Connecticut Association of Independent Schools board, as an ex-officio board member of the Parents League of New York, and as a trustee of Washington Montessori School.
+He is currently a member of the board of The Association of Boarding Schools (TABS) and is a member of The Headmasters Association.
+Peter is actively engaged in the study and development of character education and has presented on its importance in the moral formation of students, their long-term success and engagement in civic life.